 The playbook has meaningfully guided our marketing this past year, and is the result of yearslong research and collaboration across many accessibility topics — from web experience to authentic depictions of people with disabilities.
 We’re sharing it publicly with the hope it will improve the representation of disabled people in the media and help create work that is fully accessible.
 And, here, I’m sharing three core principles from the playbook, with hope that it will inspire you to visit All In to learn more.

 Disabled people are their own experts, which is why it’s so important to bring in their voices from the start.
 Often this involves dedicating the resources required to do accessible marketing right, such as training and support for internal teams.

-For many companies, this may also involve leaning on a specialised third party for guidance.
+For many companies, this may also involve leaning on a specialized third party for guidance.
 At Google, we sought out partnerships with several experts in disability inclusion, including LaVant Consulting and Disability:IN.
-Partnerships like these allow you to show allyship and engage directly with the disabled community, which helps to expand the ideas that fuel your work.
+Partnerships like these allow you show allyship and engage directly with the disabled community, which helps to expand the ideas that fuel your work.

 Account for intersectionality

 For marketing to feel truly inclusive and accessible, brands must think about people with disabilities holistically, and consider the full spectrum of markers that comprise identity.
 Beyond disability, gender, race, ethnicity, sexual orientation, age, and education level are just a few of the additional ways that people may identify themselves.

 Failing to recognize and reflect intersectionality in your messages runs the risk of reducing disabled people’s multidimensional identities into oversimplified stories that can perpetuate stereotypes, rather than uplifting them.
 An excellent rule of thumb is to always opt for nuanced narratives, preferably ones that come directly from the people who are part of the narrative.